ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/dwb_controller/index.md

 Source code on [Github](https://github.com/ros-navigation/navigation2/tree/main/nav2_dwb_controller).

 The DWB controller is the default controller.
-It is a fork of [David Lu’s controller](https://github.com/locusrobotics/robot_navigation/tree/master/dwb_local_planner) modified for ROS 2 using the Dynamic Window Approach.
+It is a fork of [David Lu's controller](https://github.com/locusrobotics/robot_navigation/tree/master/dwb_local_planner) modified for ROS 2 using the Dynamic Window Approach.